BTE-92/BBR-Server-IOS/README.md

 This lets you play Big Bang Racing (by Traplight) on a local Server.

-How it works: this runs a server on your PC that pretends to be the game's original server.
+How it works : this runs a server on your PC that pretends to be the game's original server.